timescale/docs/api/dimension_info.md

 ## by_range()

-Creates a by-range dimension info object that can be used with `create_hypertable` and `add_dimension`.
+Creates a by-range dimension builder that can be used with `create_hypertable` and `add_dimension`.

 ### Required Arguments